phylum-dev/documentation/docs/integrations/github_app.md

 ### Monitoring

 Monitoring can be activated or paused by selecting the toggle for a given repository.
-When first activated, a Phylum Project will be created.
+When first activated, a Phylum Project will be created and any supported lockfiles in the default branch will be analyzed.

 ![GitHub app settings - select repo](https://raw.githubusercontent.com/phylum-dev/documentation/main/assets/gh_app_settings_select_repo.png)